Rishik-J/NLP-RLE/README.md

 # Python-ML-Projects

-This repository contain a range of Machine Learning proejcts utilizing differnt Ml concepts such as Natural Language Processing and Renforcement Learning.
+This repository contains a range of Machine Learning projects utilizing different ML concepts such as Natural Language Processing and reinforcement learning.

 ## Usage